saaedc/100-days-of-nautobot/Day015_Job_API/README.md

 Nautobot uses [Django REST Framework](https://www.django-rest-framework.org/) to provide Web APIs.
 The API can be used to trigger Nautobot Jobs.

-In today's challenge, we will use Web API to interface with Nautobot Jobs.
+In today's challenge, we will use the Web API to interface with Nautobot Jobs.

 ## Environment Setup